toaomnk/compound-interest-calculator/README.md

 # compound-interest-calculator

-A tool to help struggling Algebra students
+A command-line tool that will help Algebra students breeze through compound-interest related problems.